 Focus: the bullet points provide the frame for what is to be done in the session.
 The SWL should use the bullets to guide what they write for the SL/HoD and tutors to do and say during each session.
 Each bullet needs to be addressed and specific reference should be made to the course manual/s.
-Guidance notes on Leading the session.
-What the SL/HoDs will have to say during each stage of the session Guidance Notes on Tutor Activity during the PD Session.
+Guidance Notes on Tutor Activity during the PD Session.
 What PD Session participants (Tutors) will do during each stage of the session.
-Time in session Introduction to the session Review prior learning A critical friend to share findings for a short discussion and lessons learned Reading and discussion of the introductory sections of the lesson up to and Ask tutors to begin the session with an ice breaker.eg.
-Riddle, riddle, 'What are the three R's that keep our planet clean?
-Who am I?
-(Reuse, recycle, reduce.)
-1.1.
-Provide post-it cards for tutors and ask them to write down their reflections of PD session from lesson 7-11 on it base on the 1.1.
-Write down your reflections of PD session from lesson 7-11 on it base on the following: positives challenges and 20 mins including learning outcomes and indicators Overview of content and identification of any distinctive aspects of the lesson/s, following: positives challenges and suggestion to improve on the next PD sessions.
+Time in session Introduction to the session Review prior learning A critical friend to share findings for a short discussion and lessons learned Reading and discussion of the introductory sections of the lesson up to and including learning outcomes and indicators Overview of content and identification of any distinctive aspects of the lesson/s, 1.1.
+Write down your reflections of PD session from lesson 7-11 on it base on the following: positives challenges and suggestion to improve on the next PD sessions.
 1.2.
-Ask tutors to reflect on the lesson observed by a suggestion to improve on the next PD sessions.
-1.2.
 Reflect on the lesson observed by a colleague.
-NB The guidance for SL/HoD should identify and address any areas where tutors might require clarification on any aspect of the lesson.
-NB SL/HoD should ask tutors to plan for their teaching as they go through the PD session colleague.
 1.3.
-In pairs ask tutors to read and discuss the introduction sections of the lesson to identify, the lesson descriptions, the purpose, RPK, LOs and LIs, etc. of the lessons for the various grades.
-1.3.
 Read and discuss the introduction sections of the lesson to learning outcomes and indicators.
-2. Concept Development (New learning likely to arise in lesson/s): Identification and discussion of new learning, potential barriers to learning 2.1.
-Using semantic mapping, ask tutors to come out with the main content covered in lesson 7-11 for the various grade in the respective course manuals.
-2.1.
+20 mins Concept Development (New learning likely to arise in lesson/s): Identification and discussion of new learning, potential barriers to learning for 2.1.
 Come out with the main content covered in lesson 7-11 for the various grades in the respective course manuals.
-15 mins for student teachers or students, concepts or pedagogy being introduced in the lesson, which need to be explored with the SL/HoD NB The guidance for SL/HoD should set 2.2.
-Ask tutors to outline potential barriers to learning for student teachers or students in relation to lessons 7-11 in the various grade levels which still need clarification.
-2.2.1.
-Ask tutors to 2.2.
-Outline potential barriers of learning for student teachers or students in relation to lessons 7-11 in the various grade levels which still need clarification 2.2.1.
-Suggest ways to out what they need to do to introduce and explain the issues/s with tutors suggest ways to improve upon the teaching of those concepts. improve upon the teaching of those concepts.
+15 mins